-Sailfish, blue marlin, black, striped, hatchet, white, and red drum are game fish in Louisiana and may not be commercially harvested.
+Sailfish, blue marlin, black marlin, striped marlin, hatchet marlin, white marlin, and red drum are game fish in Louisiana and may not be commercially harvested.

 Harvest of Jewfish and Nassau Grouper is prohibited.

 All southern flounder caught as bycatch on a shrimping vessel may be retained and sold.